-Our BSc Sport Psychology programme is accredited by the British Psychological Society.
-Graduation through the accredited route means that you will be eligible for the Graduate Basis for Chartered Membership with the British Psychological Society.
+Our Sport Psychology BSc is accredited by the British Psychological Society (BPS).
+You will be eligible for the Graduate Membership with the BPS by successfully completing this course.

 Dr Emily Martin

 Applying to university can be daunting, and you may have questions about applying, student life, or your course.Chat now

 The modules listed below are the modules that were available to students in the 2022/23 academic year and are illustrative of what may be offered for 2023/24.